milose/laravel-foundation/readme.md

 ## 2. Using
 ### Auth scafolding
-Open `app/Http/Controllers/Auth` files and and before every trait add `\Milose\LaravelFoundation\Auth\` to override the default view.
+Open all the files in `app/Http/Controllers/Auth`, and before every trait add `\Milose\LaravelFoundation\Auth\` to override the default view.
 So, for example, Login controller trait inside the class sould look like:
 ```php
 use \Milose\LaravelFoundation\Auth\AuthenticatesUsers;
 ```